 German has long been a key language of culture, the arts, philosophy and the social and natural sciences.
 For better and for worse, Germany has played a significant role in European and world history, while united Germany is one of the driving forces behind European integration and economic development.
 As a result, German is an important language—not just in Germany, Austria, Liechtenstein and the German-speaking cantons of Switzerland—but also as a second language throughout the continent.
-Germany itself is changing in ways that shatter old prejudices and make German an exciting culture to explore.

 More than six million Germans emigrated to the United States during the 19th and 20th centuries, and millions of Americas share this heritage.
 For many students German is more than an exciting other culture: German is also a means of finding out where they came from and who they are.